jasonamyers/jasonamyers.github.com/_posts/2017-01-07-default-to-pprint-python-repl.md

 ## PYTHONSTARTUP

-The PYTHONSTARTUP referenced here is an environment file that points to a python file that we can place a series of command into that will be evaluated when we launch a Python REPL.
+The PYTHONSTARTUP referenced here is an environment variable that points to a python file that we can place a series of command into that will be evaluated when we launch a Python REPL.
 I have the following code in a file called `.python-startup.py`.